apocalyptech/hades2_cheat/README.md

   - Keepsake advancement
   - Growing plants in the garden
   - Brewing alchemy in the cauldron
+- Improves the delivery time for items from Charon's Stash *(still untested!)*

 And then some stuff that's very much just outright cheating: